MandyMeindersma/CODEVID-19-Website/README.md

 # codevid19.com

+## Introduction
+This website was made to show information to the participants and sponsors of the CODEVID-19 Hackathon - the worlds first global pandemic hackathon.
+This hackathon was started to help people cope through the COVID-19 pandemic.
+We had over 1800 participants who worked on over 60 projects.
+We had over 50 judges who decided where our USD$6000+ prize money went to.
+We had 16 organizers pulling this all off.

 ## Installation

 We use Jeykll with Github Pages plugins so that content can be quickly published and served as a Github Page.
 To build locally, you'll need to install Ruby 2.1+.